datahub-project/datahub/docs/rfc/templates/000-template.md

 > alternative solutions.
 In other words, enumerate the constraints you are trying to solve without coupling them too
 > closely to the solution you have in mind.

+## Requirements

+> What specific requirements does your design need to meet?
+This should ideally be a bulleted list of items you wish
+> to achieve with your design.
+This can help everyone involved (including yourself!) make sure your design is robust
+> enough to meet these requirements.
+>
+> Once everyone has agreed upon the set of requirements for your design, we can use this list to review the detailed
+> design.

+### Extensibility

+> Please also call out extensibility requirements.
+Is this proposal meant to be extended in the future?
+Are you adding
+> a new API or set of models that others can build on in later?
+Please list these concerns here as well.

+## Non-Requirements

+> Call out things you don't want to discuss in detail during this review here, to help focus the conversation.
+This can
+> include things you may build in the future based off this design, but don't wish to discuss in detail, in which case
+> it may also be wise to explicitly list that extensibility in your design is a requirement.
+>
+> This list can be high level and not detailed.
+It is to help focus the conversation on what you want to focus on.

 ## Detailed design

 > This is the bulk of the RFC.